Juliako/azure-docs/articles/media-services/media-services-overview.md

 2. Encode to a single MP4 file.
 3. Publish the asset by creating an OnDemand or SAS locator.

-    If using OnDemand locator, make sure to have at least one streaming reserved unit on the streaming endpoint from which you plan to progressively download content.
+    If using OnDemand locator, make sure to have a standard streaming endpoint or at least one streaming unit for classic streaming endpoints (version 1.0) from which you plan to progressively download content.

     If using SAS locator, the content is downloaded from the Azure blob storage.
 In this case, you do not need to have streaming reserved units.
 4. Progressively download content.